fan4145/jabhak-src/README.md

-idk heres the src of jabhak, some client jabbadahut "made"
+idk heres the src of jabhak

+this isnt actually a client lol its just another optifine skid, im not even gonna upload the jar cuz just use optifine lmfao, its better than this shit